o7raven/myFolder/README.md

-peer to peer cloud-like daemon to share directories among computers
+peer to peer cloud-like daemon to share a directory among computers